Still at home, reading one book a day for as long as this quarantine lasts.

 “[Americans] never said ‘I don’t know.’
 They said, instead, ‘I’m not sure,’ which did not give up any information but still suggested the possibility of knowledge.
 And they ambled, the Americans, they walked without rhythm.
 They avoided giving direct instructions […] When you tripped and fell, when you choked, when misfortune befell you, they did not say ‘Sorry.’
 They said ‘Are you okay?’ when it was obvious that you were not.”

-For unpacking things like above—something my immigrant parents (and me, even as a first-gen American) never understood—and for this, too:
+For unpacking things like above—something my immigrant parents (and me, even as a second-gen American) never understood—and for this, too:

 “Ifemelu wanted to fling the phone away.
 Keep her in mind.
 Why would Ginika even repeat such an empty expression, ‘keep her in mind’?”